eidolon-ai/base-agent-machine/k8s/Readme.md

   * `helm repo add eidolon https://eidolonai.com/charts`
   * `helm install eidolon eidolon/eidolon-operator-chart`
 * It does not try to update the operator.
 If you want to update the operator, you will need to run `helm upgrade eidolon eidolon/eidolon-operator-chart`
+* If you are using these then make sure to ignore the machine file to avoid checking in `git update-index --assume-unchanged k8s/ephemeral_machine.yaml`

 These command should work for either a local k8s environment or a cloud based k8s environment.